 As a component of the Office of Student Affairs, the mission of the MSPHM is to empower students to become humanistic clinicians, scientists, leaders, and advocates.
-However, our programmatic activities are open to all members of NYU, which means that students, faculty, and staff from diverse departments often sit alongside one another in seminars and other events.
-This facilitates dynamic dialogues and fosters personal and professional development for all involved with the program.
+However, our programmatic activities are open to all members of NYU, which means that students, faculty, and staff from diverse departments often sit alongside one another in MSPHM seminars and events.
+This inter-professional format fosters personal and professional development for all involved with the program.

 On April 3, 2013 The Master Scholars Program in Humanistic Medicine (MSPHM) officially welcomed bestselling author and neurologist Dr. Oliver Sacks to the NYUSOM community through its annual Spring Colloquium, "Physicians as Writers: Oliver Sacks in Conversation with Danielle Ofri."
 Dr. Sacks, who in 2012 was appointed Clinical Professor of Neurology, was interviewed onstage by fellow physician-writer Dr. Danielle Ofri, Associate Professor of Medicine and Editor-in-Chief of the Bellevue Literary Review.
 The two of them explored the ethics of writing about patients, the impact of storytelling on the doctor-patient relationship, and the complexities of some of the neurological cases in Dr. Sacks' most recent book Hallucinations.
 The colloquium was attended by nearly 400 guests and was live streamed on the MSPHM website, where approximately 1800 viewers tuned in.
 CLICK HERE to watch the full video.